What is Bryan Singer's Net Worth?

 Legal Problems

 Singer, who is openly gay, was accused in April 2014 in a civil lawsuit of sexually assaulting a minor in 1998 at parties in Los Angeles and Hawaii.
 Singer has vehemently denied the charges and vowed to counter-sue.
-In January 2019 a series of new allegations were published that painted Bryan in a very negative light.
-His legal team was quick to point out that Bryan has never been charged with a crime but the damage to his career may prove fatal.
+In January 2019, a series of new allegations were published that painted Bryan in a very negative light.
+His legal team was quick to point out that Bryan has never been charged with a crime, but the damage to his career may prove fatal.

 In 1997, a 14-year-old background performer came forward and claimed that Singer had asked him to film a nude shower scene for Singer's early film, "Apt Pupil."
 Two other boys later stated that they had also been involved in this incident, and they all claimed that the experience had left them with severe emotional trauma.
 No one really knows how this lawsuit was resolved.
 Some say that it was dismissed due to insufficient evidence, while others state that Singer paid the boys a considerable financial settlement.
-No criminal charges were laid against Brian.
+No criminal charges were laid against Bryan.

 In 2017, another victim came forward, claiming that he too had been sexually assaulted by Singer at the age of 17.
 The incident allegedly happened in 2003, but once again, the case suffered due to insufficient evidence.
-Eventually, Singer agreed to pay the victim a settlement to resolve the legal issues, although he later stated that this was purely a business decision.
+Singer reportedly agreed to pay the victim a settlement to resolve the legal issues, although he later stated that this was purely a business decision.

 Although Singer was able to deal with all of these allegations, they were beginning to take a toll on his career.
 He was mentioned in a 2014 documentary about child sex abuse in Hollywood called "An Open Secret."
 After the 2017 allegations, the USC School of Cinematic Arts also decided to remove Singer's name from its Cinema & Media Studies Program.
 This was largely due to a student petition.